Amrutha-Poojary/MyFirst-Demo/README.md

 # MyFirst-Demo
-Rhis is ny first repository.
+This is ny first repository.
+Name- Amrutha